Hoverth/Digital_Archive_Server/README.md

 # Digital Archive Server
 ### !!
 STILL UNDER ACTIVE DEVELOPMENT; STABILITY IS NOT ASSURED !!
+##### Backing up archived data to a directory unavailable to the Digital Archive Server is recommended to avoid corruption or accidental deletion

-This is a webserver designed to serve archived internet-based content (such as websites, webpages, or file collections) with metadata.
+This is a webserver designed to serve and maintain archived internet-based content (such as websites, webpages, or file collections) with metadata, in a format that is easily searchable and user-friendly.

 This project makes use of Django, PostgreSQL, RabbitMQ, Celery and nginx inside Docker containers.

 Presently, this project consists only of a Django backend, with a basic HTML frontend.
-This may change to include a backend API and a JavaScript frontend, but there are no plans archivedfor this to happen in the foreseeable future.
+This may change to include a backend API and a JavaScript frontend, but there are no plans for this to happen in the foreseeable future.

 The Django project is stored under the `DigitalArchiveServer` directory.